openstack-archive/fuel-docs/pages/release-notes/v5-1/020-new-features.rst

 that is present on the Fuel Master Node.
 Users can change their passwords within the Fuel UI.

-More information on setting and updating the user names and passwords for the system can be found in the on-line documentation.
+Information about setting and updating the user names and passwords for the system can be found in :ref:`fuel-passwd-ops`.

 Mirantis OpenStack now deploys the ML2 Open vSwitch plug-in for Neutron
 -----------------------------------------------------------------------